lexie23c/Hivebets/docs/how-it-works/x402-gasless-betting.md

 # x402 Gasless Betting

-HiveBets is the first prediction market platform to integrate x402 gasless betting technology, allowing you to place bets without paying any gas fees.
+Hivebets is the first prediction market platform to integrate x402 gasless betting technology, allowing you to place bets without paying any gas fees.

 ---